Burglar security system monitoring commercial property.

 To summarize: you need a burglar alarm system, it must be monitored, and you have to submit operating procedures to the DCC.
 All of which Bay Alarm can help with!

 Ready to open your own cannabis business?
-In order to obtain a license to operate, you must comply with a variety of regulations.
+To obtain a license to operate, you must comply with a variety of regulations.

 Opening a cannabis business in California is no easy task.
 The state regulates just about every aspect of growing, distributing, and selling cannabis.